Henry Beard Delany

 Henry Beard Delany (February 5, 1858 – April 14, 1928) was an American clergyman and the first African-American person elected Bishop Suffragan of the Episcopal Church in the United States.

 Early life

 Henry Delany was born into slavery in St. Mary's, Georgia, in 1858.
 His parents were Thomas Delany, a ship and house carpenter, and Sarah, a house servant to a Methodist family in that town.
 After the American Civil War and emancipation, the family moved to Fernandina Beach, Florida.
 There young Delany learned bricklaying, plastery and carpentry from his father, and also helped on the family farm.
 He attended a school funded by the Freedmen's Bureau and staffed by missionaries.

-In 1881, the rector of St. Peter's Episcopal Church in that town, Rev. Owen Thackera, funded a scholarship to allow Delany to attend St. Augustine's College in Raleigh, North Carolina.
+In 1881, the rector of St. Peter's Episcopal Church in that town, the Rev. Owen Thackera, funded a scholarship to allow Delany to attend St. Augustine's College in Raleigh, North Carolina.
 Episcopal priests had founded the college in 1867 to educate newly freed men and women.
 There, Delany studied theology, music and other subjects.